 - Workflow Automation

-This will help automate the entire data cleansing process right from the profiling of incoming data to its conversion, validation, and loading to the preferred destination.
+This will help automate the entire data cleansing service right from the profiling of incoming data to its conversion, validation, and loading to the preferred destination.

 Astera Centerprise – The Smarter Way to Cleanse Data

-Astera Centerprise is a complete data management solution that offers data integration and data quality features in a unified platform, facilitating data transformation while ensuring its reliability and accuracy.
-The advanced data profiling and data quality capabilities allow users to ensure the integrity of critical business data, speeding up the data scrubbing process in an agile, code-free environment.
+Astera Centerprise is a complete data integration solution that offers data cleansing and transformation features in a unified platform, ensuring data reliability and accuracy.
+The advanced data profiling, cleansing rules, and quality capabilities allow users to ensure the integrity of critical business data, speeding up the data scrubbing process in an agile, code-free environment.

-Astera Centerprise can help businesses cleanse data in multiple ways, including:
+Astera Centerprise can help businesses cleanse data in multiple ways.
+The following steps can also be used as a data cleaning plan template:

 - Identification of errors

-The first step of every data cleansing process is to identify data inconsistencies.
+The first step of every data cleansing process is data profiling i.e. to identify data inconsistencies.
 The Data Profile transformation allows the user to examine source data and get detailed statistics about the content, structure, quality, and integrity of data.

 Figure 1: Data Profiling